 Knee pain is a common condition that can have many causes.
-Sometimes, knee pain occurs after an injury or fall.
+Knee pain can sometimes occur after an injury or fall.
 In other cases, sudden knee pain might indicate a more severe problem, such as arthritis.
-So, what causes sudden knee pain without injury, and how do we sort it out?
+So, what causes sudden knee pain without injury, and how do we determine the cause?

 What causes sudden knee pain without injury?